1967 NFL season: Draft

 The 1967 NFL/AFL draft was held from March 14 to 15 at New York City's Gotham Hotel.
 With the first pick of the first common draft, the Baltimore Colts selected defensive tackle Bubba Smith from Michigan State.

-Expansion Draft
+Expansion draft

-The 1967 NFL expansion draft was held on February 9, 1967, with the New Orleans Saints selecting 42 players from the other NFL teams.
-The one-year old Atlanta Falcons were exempted from losing a player in this expansion draft.
+The 1967 NFL expansion draft was held on February 9, 1967, with the New Orleans Saints selecting 42 players from the other NFL teams; the year-old Atlanta Falcons were exempted from losing a player in this expansion draft.